ganfer/hatespeech-rag/README.md

 This script provides an overview of your ChromaDB database, displaying the contents and the total number of documents stored.

 ## old
-`main_v1.py` is the first edition of the script, the new main is fully updated to include database writeback functionality and integration with Llama 3.1.
+`main_v1.py` is the first edition of the script.
+The new main.py is fully updated to include database writeback functionality and integration with Llama 3.1.